MangatH/Amazon_Vine_Analysis/README.md

 There were 202 5 star Vine reviews. <br/>
 12,028 non-Vine reviews were 5 stars.

-#### What percentage of Vine reviews were 5 stars?
+#### Question 3: What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
 The percentage of Vine reviews which were 5 stars were 43.63 percent. <br/> The percentage of non-Vine reviews which were 5 stars were 47.96 percent.